Version: SG FLX

 Installation of Encryption at Rest Plugin

-In order to install the Encryption at Rest plugin, execute the following command:
+To install the Encryption at Rest plugin, run the following command:

 copy